 There are plenty of seemingly unrelated medical conditions that are associated with a greater likelihood of kidney stones, including gout, high blood pressure, and urinary tract infections (UTIs).

-Gout is a form of arthritis that occurs when urate crystals—which can form when someone’s blood has high levels of uric acid—form and deposit in joints.
+Gout is a form of arthritis that occurs when urate crystals, which can form when someone’s blood has high levels of uric acid, form and deposit in joints.
 When these crystals form in the kidneys, they can create kidney stones.

 So, what about urinary tract infections?…

 Gout is associated with a higher risk of kidney stones.
-UTIs can directly cause them, specifically a variety called struvite stones.
+UTIs, though, can directly cause them, specifically a variety called struvite stones.

-Since UTIs are infections of the urinary tract, someone with this infection can expect plenty of bad bacteria in this region.
-Now, struvite is a combination of minerals that’s created by (often UTI-causing) bacteria in this tract; in other words, UTI-causing bacteria result in reactions that cause struvites (aka, struvite kidney stones) to form in the kidneys.
+Because UTIs are infections of the urinary tract, someone with a UTI can expect plenty of bad bacteria in this region.
+Now, struvite is a combination of minerals that are created by (often UTI-causing) bacteria in this tract.
+In other words, UTI-causing bacteria result in reactions that cause struvites (aka, struvite kidney stones) to form in the kidneys.